geobreed/zettelnotes/resource/Planet Money/2008/09/p(080922) 2 Unprecedented Power Shift in Bailout, Prof Warns.md

 Interestingly, even though one side of the government is relinquishing their power, it is still a part of [[Checks And Balances]] of the government.
 Because to exercise a relinquish is an exercise of power.

 So one branch of the government using the crisis as a reason for the other branch of the government to not take part in it.
-For a new crisis that is unknown,
+For a new crisis that is unknown, the executive branch confidently says to the legislative branch to get out of the way and to not question any act taken.